Xilinx/VMC_Help/HDL/concat/README.md

 # Concat

-The Xilinx Concat block performs a concatenation of n bit vectors represented by unsigned integer numbers, for example, n unsigned numbers with binary points at position zero.

 ![](./Images/block.png)

+## Description

+The Concat block performs a concatenation of n bit vectors represented by unsigned integer numbers, for example, n unsigned numbers with binary points at position zero.
 The Xilinx [Reinterpret](reinterpret.html) block provides capabilities that can extend the functionality of the Concat block.